Hadevsh/Hadevsh/README.md

 - ⚡ Fun fact: I can solve a Rubik's cube in under 1 minute! 🧩

 Also, I know how to make websites in Full Stack Web Development area.
 I have experimented a lot with Arduino.
-In addition my Second passion is music production... 🎵
+In addition my second passion is music production... 🎵

 ## 🛠️ Technologies & Tools